Timmiellaceae

 Timmiellaceae is a family of haplolepideous mosses (Dicranidae).
 It contains two genera, Luisierella and Timmiella, that were formerly place in family Pottiaceae.

 Taxonomy

 The genera Luisierella and Timmiella have been traditionally placed in family Pottiaceae in order Pottiales.
 However, phylogenetic analyses have found these genera to form a clade, as part of a protohaplolepidous grade of early branching lineages in Dicranidae, for which the family Timmiellaceae was erected.
-The family is not currently assigned to an order, although it may be sister to family Distichiaceae.
+The family is now placed in order Distichiales along with family Distichiaceae.

 Genera and species

 The family contains the following genera and species: